 Here at Bears for Humanity, we’re not just for humanity, but for animals and the environment, as well!
 That’s why we wanted to highlight to you, our caring customers, that June 8th is International Day of Action for Elephants in Zoos.
 Many zoos portray that their elephants are happy and healthy in their enclosures, but the truth is that any elephant in captivity is likely to have a much shorter lifespan than a wild elephant.

 This June, Bears for Humanity will be donating 20% of all its sales to In Defense of Animals to help in their fight against elephant exploitation and captivity.
-That means you can help save elephants just by purchasing our organic, Fair Trade plushies.
+That means you can help save elephants just by purchasing our organic, ethically sourced plushies.
 Read on to find out about other ways you can take action for elephants this June!

 The Problem with Elephants in Zoos